 Immediately after you swing left from hectic Thomson Road into leafy, meandering Mount Pleasant, a cool haven of mature saga trees interspersed with cinnamon, palm and fig, you involuntarily relax, slow down and just breathe.
 It’s so green, so shady, so, well… pleasant.
-Who would not want to live in such a rarefied colonial ambience, surrounded by nature and steeped in history?
+Who would not want to live in such a rarefied colonial ambience, surrounded by nature and steeped in Singapore history?
 ANNE-JEAN LIÉTAER showed Verne Maree around her lovely retreat.

 Who lives in the house: Belgian expat Anne-Jean Liétaer, her Belgian-born Greek husband Panagiotis and their four children, Constantin (12), Marguerite (11), Alexandre (7) and Leonard (3), well guarded by Cookie the SPCA rescue dog.